Buying a car, whether new or used, is a big investment. If you have time to shop around for the best price, consider waiting for a deal or price drop.

 If your car doesn’t need replacing right away, really take the time to shop around.
 A new or used vehicle is a big investment, and it’s important to do your research before you make the purchase.
 Waiting until you find the right price can help you save hundreds or even thousands of dollars.

 In the past, some of the best car deals have been available during three-day weekend holidays, the end of each quarter and at year-end sales events.
 Because of this, New Year’s Eve is perhaps the best day of the year to buy a car.
-If you do need to buy a car earlier in the year, Kelley Blue Book recommends shopping around the end of each quarter when dealers may be trying to meet sales quotas (March, June, September and December).
+If you need to buy a car earlier in the year, KBB recommends shopping around the end of each quarter.
+This is when dealers may be trying to meet sales quotas (March, June, September and December).

 Still, according to data collected by Edmunds, December has the year’s highest discount, 6.1% off MSRP on average, and the best incentives.

 Experts at Autotrader agree that the last quarter of the year is the best time to buy a car.
-Not only are you going to get a better price on new cars, but you’ll also have a better selection of used cars that have been traded in throughout the year.
-New car models typically arrive around September and October, which makes these great months to start shopping for trade-ins and previous models.
+This is when you’re going to see the best prices on new cars.
+But you’ll also have a better selection of used cars that have been traded in throughout the year.
+In normal years, car models typically arrive around September and October.
+That makes these great months to start shopping for trade-ins and previous models.
 Dealers will be looking to clear these cars out to make room for new inventory.

 But if you can’t wait until the end of the year to buy a car, that’s okay.
-You can still get a good price by doing your research first.
+You can still get the best price possible by doing your research first.

 “I’m often asked if it’s best to buy a vehicle during one particular season or another,” Clark reflects, “But the only type of vehicle that has a real seasonality to it is a convertible in cold weather climates.”

-Clark says if you’re buying a convertible in a northern community mid-winter, it’s going to be a deal as a buyer.
-But for most of us, it’s more about how you buy a car than when.
+Clark says if you’re buying a convertible in a northern community mid-winter, it’s going to be a deal.
+But for most of us, it’s usually more about how you buy a car than when.